snbadeaux/CryptoClustering/README.md

 ![PCA_Elbow_Curve](https://github.com/snbadeaux/CryptoClustering/assets/134640833/4f15fb12-92db-45c3-9256-d2825dfdb75e)

 The elbow curve for the PCA data (elbow curve 2) shows a lower inertia value compared to the elbow curve for the original data (elbow curve 1).
 This indicates that using fewer features resulted in a reduction in the sum of squared distances within the clusters.
-A lower inertia value suggests better clustering performance and tighter grouping of data points within each cluster.<br>
+A lower inertia value suggests better clustering performance and tighter grouping of data points within each cluster.<br><br>

 Scatter Plot Cluster Comparison: